-Contact Hours 4L + 2T/Week Credits 16
+January 2012 January 2016

+COMPLEX NUMBERS AND MATRICES

+SMAT3521

+5

+2L + 1T/Week FOR 14 Weeks

+8

-Assessment Continuous 50%, Examination 50% (1x 3 hour paper)
+Continuous 50%, Examination 50% (1x 3 hour paper)

+None

-Contents: Points and lines in a plane: the distance formula, the triangle inequality, parallel and perpendicular lines, circles and tangent lines.
-Conic sections: elliose, parabola, hyperbola, Vectors in two and three dimensions; addition of vectors, multiplication by a scalar, magnitude, dot product, cross product.
-Matrices: addition, multiplication, scalar multiplication and transpose (for up to 3×3 dimension), determinant and inverse (with emphasis on 2 × 2), solutions of systems of linear equations by Cramer's rule (for 2 × 2), and by Gaussian elimination method (for up to 3 × 3 matrices).
-Complex numbers: operations on complex numbers, the complex conjugate.
-Argand diagram, modulus-argument form, de Moivre's formula, fundamental theorem of algebra.
+Contents: Vectors in 2-and 3-dimensions: addition of vectors, multiplication by a scalar, norm of a vector, dot product, cross product.
+Lines and planes in 3D-space.
+Systems of linear equations: introduction to linear systems, solution by Gaussian elimination and Gauss-Jordan elimination (for up to 3×3).
+Matrices: addition, multiplication, scalar multiplication, transpose (for up to 3×3), elementary matrices, diagonal, triangular and symmetric matrices, determinant and inverse (for up to 3×3), solutions of systems of linear equations by Cramer's rule (for up to 3×3).
+Complex Numbers: complex planes, operations on complex numbers, modulus, complex conjugate, division, modulus-argument form, de Moivre's formula, Euler's formula, Fundamental Theorem of Algebra